-German women win Olympic gold in cross-country team sprint
+Norwegian men, German women win Olympic gold in team sprint

+Maki teamed with Iivo Niskanen, who won gold in the 15-kilometer classic race.
+Terentev’s teammate was Alexander Bolshunov, who won gold in the skiathlon.

+The three broke away from a group of eight on the final lap.
+Sweden finished fourth.

-ZHANGJIAKOU, China (AP) — Victoria Carl outpaced Swedish sprint champion Jonna Sundling to the finish line in the women’s cross-country team sprint Wednesday, giving Germany the Olympic gold medal.
+In the women’s race, Victoria Carl outpaced Swedish sprint champion Jonna Sundling to the finish line to give Germany the gold medal.

 The Russian team of Natalia Nepryaeva and Yulia Stupak took bronze, .71 seconds behind.